x-dean/playlist-generator/README.md

   Use `all` for most cases, `time` for dayparting, `kmeans` for experimental clustering, `cache` for legacy compatibility.
 - **Check logs:**
   The tool logs playlist sizes, fallback behavior, and any errors for easy troubleshooting.
+- You can limit the memory usage of each worker process using `--worker_max_mem_mb`.
+If a worker exceeds this limit, it will skip the file and log a warning.

 ---